The History of Christmas Trees

 A picture from Germany in 1521 which shows a tree being paraded through the streets with a man riding a horse behind it.
 The man is dressed a bishop, possibly representing St. Nicholas.

 In 1584, the historian Balthasar Russow wrote about a tradition, in Riga, of a decorated fir tree in the market square where the young men “went with a flock of maidens and women, first sang and danced there and then set the tree aflame”.
 There's a record of a small tree in Breman, Germany from 1570.
 It is described as a tree decorated with "apples, nuts, dates, pretzels and paper flowers".
 It was displayed in a 'guild-house' (the meeting place for a society of business men in the city).

-The first first person to bring a Christmas Tree into a house, in the way we know it today, may have been the 16th century German preacher Martin Luther.
+The first person to bring a Christmas Tree into a house, in the way we know it today, may have been the 16th century German preacher Martin Luther.
 A story is told that, one night before Christmas, he was walking through the forest and looked up to see the stars shining through the tree branches.
 It was so beautiful, that he went home and told his children that it reminded him of Jesus, who left the stars of heaven to come to earth at Christmas.
-Some people say this is the same tree as the 'Riga' tree, but it isn't!
-The Riga tree originally took place a few decades earlier.
-Northern Germany and Latvia are neighbors.
+So he brought a tree into his house and decorated it with candles to represent the stars.

 There is another legend, from Germany, about how the Christmas Tree came into being, it goes: